 Colorado also has a “statute of repose,” which provides that a medical malpractice claim must be filed no later than three years from the date of alleged negligence.
 However, the three-year limitation does not apply in certain situations, including where the alleged malpractice was knowingly concealed by the defendant or involved a foreign object, or if plaintiff could not have discovered the actual malpractice or resulting injury even through the exercise of “reasonable diligence.”

-Let Our Knowledgeable Denver Personal Injury Lawyers Assist You With Your Medical Malpractice Claim
+Let Our Knowledgeable Denver Medical Malpractice Lawyers Assist You With Your Claim